 They say if you wait for the perfect conditions you’ll never run.
 I’ve run in the rain, the wind, the cold, but it’s the high heat and humidity that really kicks my butt!
 I try to plan my run for early morning on days when the humidity is high.
-That seems to be when I have the most energy anyway.
-Evenings are okay too, just as the sun is going down but normally I’ve had dinner by that time and after working all day sometimes my energy is zapped by then.
-Unfortunately, there isn’t much time in the morning before work to run, so during the week I run after work.
+That seems to be when I have the most energy.
+Evenings are okay too, but after I’ve worked all day and eaten dinner sometimes my energy is zapped!
+Unfortunately, there isn’t much time in the morning before work to run, so during the week, I run after work.
 That afternoon sun can get pretty hot and steamy on the bike paths where there is little to no shade.
 Those are the times that I really have to do battle with myself to keep going.

 There are a few things I’ve found that really help me on those hot, humid days if I can’t get out there early enough to beat the heat.

 Dress for comfort.
 Wear loose-fitting, light-colored clothing.
-Any fabric that wicks moisture away from your skin is helpful too.
-I tuck a wash cloth in my flip belt or the waistband of my shorts so if sweat starts running down my face I can grab that cloth and wipe it before the sweat starts burning my eyes.
+Any fabric that wicks moisture away from your skin is helpful.
+I don’t like wearing wristbands or headbands to soak up sweat so I tuck a rag in the waistband of my shorts to wipe it before it starts burning my eyes.

 Wear a good pair of sunglasses that have grips on the bridge and behind the ears to keep them from sliding down and polarized lenses seem to help with glare, especially if you run near water.

 Keep it short.
 Unless you’re training for a marathon there’s no need to run more than a few miles in the extreme heat.
 Save your long run for a day when you can go early in the morning to beat the heat.

 Don’t forget sunscreen.
 I use one that is water and sweat resistant.